i-am-ravi-prakash/leanrning/java/collections.md

 # Collection frameworks

-An array is an indexed collection of fixed number of homegeneous daya elements.
+An array is an indexed collection of fixed number of homegeneous data elements.
 It is preferable when we have to store a lot of data let's say roll numbers of student in a class.
 We can create and access an array to store roll numbers of let's say 100 students in a class like below:

 ```
 int[] rollNumber = new int[100];